kinvolk/cloud-native-bpf-workshop/README.md

 During the workshop, we will cover the basics of BPF and we will go through the exercises listed here, in order.

-Please join the slack channel `#2-kubecon-tutorials-bpf` in the CNCF Slack.
-Feel free to ask questions and discuss with your fellow attendees.

 You can refer to the [slides](slides.pdf) at any time.